Some Great Reward: Tour

 The Some Great Reward Tour was the band's longest to date, starting in late September 1984 just three days after the album's release and running through the end of July 1985.

+Melody Maker reported that the band were among the first to bring the E-Mu Emulater on tour to help with the musical performance.
+According to Wilder, "It was a logistical exercise.
+The live versions were structured in such a way that everybody could load their sounds [into their keyboards] in time to be ready for their first keyboard part.
+Sometimes extended intros were programmed to cover this problem.
+Since it took about 30 seconds for each back of sounds to load, it was often touch and go whether everyone would make it on time."

 The stage for the tour was their most elaborate yet, with "ramps and risers amongst quasi-industrial strip lights, sheets of metal, and neon tubes."
+Melody Maker, in a review of their 29 September show, called the set "an impressive design in fashionable grey, [which] combines hi-tech metallics with occasional projections".
 Gore stood out on the tour, as he continued to wear makeup, fetish harnesses and leather miniskirts on stage.
 The other members of the band asked Gore to reconsider his choice of wardrobe on tour, but he refused to tone it down.
 A few years later, Gore reflected on his choice of outfits and said "There was some kind of sexuality to it that I liked and enjoyed but I look back now and see a lot of the pictures, and I'm embarrassed," but also admitted "I didn't think it was going to cause such a fuss."
 In an interview in 1987, Gore said "The 'Berlin scene' is a bit of a myth – the idea that it's full of weirdos and junkies, though there are quite a lot.
 The clubs are quite good but not as shocking and different as people imagine. ...
 I'm not very happy about some of the clothes I've worn.
 Every interview we do, the skirt is mentioned.
 I actually think it's quite funny, though I didn't look at it deeply.
 I regret that so much attention was paid to it and that even now there are still people who think I go round dressed [that way]."